- General Information

 - Dismissing a Family Law Case

-These instructional guidelines are designed for use in conjunction with the Family Law Facilitator Office's e-Correspondence System.
-Before attempting to use any of the instructions included here, we recommend that you contact the Family Law Facilitator's Office to determine which instructions can be used in your case.
+Forms are not available in the Courthouse.
+These instructional packets are designed for use before coming to the Courthouse to file, if you do not have an attorney to prepare your forms for you.
+Before attempting to use any of the instructions included here, we recommend that you contact the Self-Help Center to determine which instructions can be used in your case.

 To begin using the instructional packets, you should have all necessary forms available.
 The instructions take you through a step-by-step process that will assist you in filling out your forms.
 In addition, each set of instructions provides information on the purpose of each form and when it is appropriate to use it.